-These guidance notes apply to all elections: local government, Scottish parliament and UK parliament .
+These guidance notes apply to all elections: local government, Scottish parliament, UK parliament and European parliament.
 Some provisions also apply to by-elections (discussed in section 5).
-The guidance will also apply to referendums.
-In the case of Referendums, references in this guidance to political parties and candidates should be interpreted as referring to Designated Organisations, Permitted Participants and campaigners as appropriate.
+The guidance will also apply to referendums (and, in particular, the forthcoming European Union Referendum) In the case of Referendums, references in this guidance to political parties and candidates should be interpreted as referring to Designated Organisations, Permitted Participants and campaigners as appropriate.